What Does Nursing Care In A Care Home Look Like?

 What is Nursing Care?

-Nursing care is ideal for those who are in need of 24 hour care and/or assistance, from medical care, personal care and daily living.
-It’s well-suited for those who also may need some from of intensive rehabilitative care, those with physical disabilities and those dealing with long term health conditions or critical illnesses.
+Nursing care is ideal for those who are in need of 24-hour care and assistance, including medical care, personal care and daily living.
+It’s well-suited for those who also may need some form of intensive rehabilitative care, those with physical disabilities and those dealing with long term health conditions or critical illnesses.
+This type of care goes a step further than residential care, which focuses only on everyday living support and does not offer medical assistance.

-At Struan Lodge, our residents are able to experience a full spectrum of personal and clinical support, especially within our nursing unit.
-Having access to registered nurses who are dedicated to providing around the clock care, ensuring nursing homes are ideal for those living with complex care and high dependency needs.
+In a care home or nursing home, residents are able to experience a full spectrum of personal and clinical support, especially within a dedicated nursing unit.
+Having access to registered nurses who are dedicated to providing around the clock care means that nursing homes are ideal for those living with complex care and high dependency needs.

 Receiving Nursing Care in a Nursing Home

-For Nursing Care in Edinburgh, Struan Lodge Care Home looks after an individual’s health, wellbeing and medical side such as administering medication, wound care and monitoring vital signs.
-All care is available 24/7, delivered by a professional, qualified nurse, also involving personal hygiene such as bathing and dressing.
+Nursing Homes in Edinburgh and across the UK look after an individual’s health and overall wellbeing.
+This holistic approach extends from caring for medical needs such as administering medication, wound care and monitoring vital signs, to psychological support.
+All care is available 24/7, delivered by professional, qualified nurses and also involves personal hygiene such as bathing and dressing.

-For residents receiving nursing care, there will always be one nurse on call and they will be there to work with other healthcare professionals to make sure compressive care is provided, alongside frequent medical treatment.
-More so, nursing care plans will also be put in place for each resident based off their needs, preferences and requirements.
-Nursing care is all about maintaining an individual’s health, addressing medical needs as and when and overall, creating a supportive environment.
+For residents receiving nursing care, there will always be at least one nurse on call who will work with other healthcare professionals to make sure comprehensive, consistent care is provided, alongside frequent medical treatment.
+More so, personalised nursing care plans will also be put in place for each resident based off their needs, preferences and requirements.
+Nursing care is all about maintaining an individual’s health, addressing medical needs reactively and overall creating a supportive environment.

 The Difference Between Care Homes & Nursing Homes

-Residential Care Homes in Edinburgh will provide personal care, yet for those with complex medical conditions, they’ll need more care and support delivered by qualified nurses 24 hours a day, 7 days a week and nursing homes are able to provide this.
+Those with complex medical conditions will need additional care and support delivered by qualified nurses 24 hours a day, 7 days a week.
+Nursing homes are able to provide this alongside everything included in residential care.
 All nursing staff are trained to support the medical aspects for residents; administering intravenous medication and caring for those who have advanced stages of illnesses or physical disabilities.

 Nursing home fees will also vary because of the higher levels of care required, alongside specialised services, staff members and facilities, nursing home costs are usually more expensive than residential care homes.
 If yourself or a loved one is assessed as needing ongoing nursing care, it’s likely that you or they will be eligible for NHS funded nursing care which overall, covers the nursing portion of care.